condmaker/gensokoyo_shuffle/README.md

 This project was made by me as the final project for one of my programming subjects in University.

 ---
-TOUHOU Project and the Music are made by ZUN™Soft.
+TOUHOU Project and all its assets are owned by Team Shanghai Alice.